yschaeff/raddr_switch/doc/protocol.md

-# Reverse Addressable Binary Input - Protocol specification
+# Reverse Addressable Binary Inputs (RABIES) - Protocol specification (CANINE)

+This document describes the protocol called CANINE that's spoken between ALPHA and (between) individual RABIES.

+## Timings

 I'm entirely unsure what reasonable timings are for our chip.
 Therefore I will just grab the WS2812B specs and initially base it on that.

-## Timings

 Data transfer time (TH+TL = 1.25us ±600ns):